-Bitcoin: the beginning
+Bitcoin and blockchain: the beginning

 My first observations on bitcoin as a payment system date back to 2011.
 My analysis was that I did not expect bitcoin to become a regular and solid retail payment mechanisms, due to the lack of governance and powerbase.